CR SMITH AMERICAN AIRLINES MUSEUM

 THE NATIONAL COWGIRL MUSEUM AND HALL OF FAME

-The National Cowgirl Museum and Hall of Fame began in 1975 and is a unique museum dedicated to the celebration of women, past and present, whose lives exemplify courage, resilience and independence that helped to shape the American West.
-Housed in the beautifully ornate building in Fort Worth’s Cultural district, it is ‘pure cowgirl’.
+The National Cowgirl Museum and Hall of Fame, established in 1975, is a unique museum dedicated to celebrating women, past and present, whose lives exemplify courage, resilience, and independence that helped shape the American West.
+Housed in the beautifully ornate building in Fort Worth’s Cultural District, it is ‘pure cowgirl’.

 MAIN GALLERY

-The main gallery hosts “Hitting the Mark: Cowgirls and the Wild West Shows” which pays tribute to those women who performed in the Wild West shows popular in the 1880’s through the early part of the 20th century.
-Footage from Buffalo Bill’s Wild West show is featured as well as a large gallery paying tribute to Annie Oakley, who is perhaps the best known Cowgirl.
+The main gallery hosts “Hitting the Mark: Cowgirls and the Wild West Shows,” which honors the women who performed in Wild West shows popular in the 1880s through the early 20th century.
+Footage from Buffalo Bill’s Wild West show is featured, as well as an extensive gallery paying tribute to Annie Oakley, who is perhaps the best-known Cowgirl.
 You will hear Annie Oakley share her experiences in the West.

-With some five thousand artifacts housed at the museum, the thirty-three square foot museum’s mission is the preservation of the Cowgirl’s importance to the history of women in the West.
+With approximately 5,000 artifacts housed at the museum, the thirty-three-square-foot museum’s mission is to preserve the Cowgirl’s importance to the history of women in the West.

-The Hall of Fame which consists of 238 members is scheduled to reopen on March 9, 2019, upon completion of its renovation.
+The Hall of Fame, with 238 members, is scheduled to reopen on March 9, 2019, following completion of its renovation.
 Come in and get your Cowgirl on!